 Andrew Smith (OH): ‘It’s Not a Dispute About the Facts’

-Smith grew up in Maine where he was raised Conservative, “because that’s pretty much all we had up there.”
+Andrew Smith (57), a Republican from Columbus, OH, grew up in Maine where he was raised Conservative, “because that’s pretty much all we had up there.”
 He is a long-time Republican who can’t stand Trump, and he voted for Hillary Clinton in 2016.
 When he married Lavea Brachman, a Democrat, who is also being interviewed for this project, he went to work in his in-laws’ paint and resin business in Columbus.
 He is now CEO.

 Are truthfulness and honesty key qualities for you in deciding which presidential candidate to support?